microsoft/tensorflow-directml-plugin/BUILD.md

 **Windows**:

-- Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/)
+- Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/).
 - You must have Windows 10 SDK 10.0.17763.0 or newer, which will be satisfied by installing VS2022 or VS2019.
 - Note that Visual Studio comes with a copy of the Ninja build system (you don't need to install it separately).

 **Linux**:

-On Linux you can use either GCC or Clang, but we'll show Clang below.
+On Linux you must use Clang to compile.
 You'll also want to install the Ninja build system if using the build.py helper script.

 ```
 sudo apt update